taborda-cws-prototype/cws-parent-portal/README.md

 8. Agile Coach – Gregg Hill, CSM

 # Understanding of User Needs*(2c)*
-We employed a Human-Centered Design (HCD) approach to elicit user requirements that ultimately became the Product Backlog.
+We employed Human-Centered Design (HCD) to elicit user requirements that ultimately became the Product Backlog.
 The section below summarizes our HCD process for the prototype.
 [Details here](https://github.com/taborda-cws-prototype/cws-parent-portal-documentation/wiki/Human-Centered-Design-Process)

 ## Human-Centered Design *(2d)*

-As part of our HCD process, our team leveraged the following techniques.
+Our HCD process leveraged the following techniques:

 ### Inspiration